 - Your rights were violated during your preliminary hearing, or

 - There is no probable cause to charge you with the crime.48

-A California Pitchess motion is a request for information contained in a law enforcement officer’s personnel file.49 Criminal defense lawyers typically raise this motion when they believe that their client has been the victim of police misconduct.
+A California Pitchess motion is a request for information contained in a law enforcement officer’s personnel file.49 Criminal defense lawyers typically raise this motion when they believe that you have been the victim of police misconduct.

-If the judge believes that the defense has demonstrated good cause as to why the sought information is material to the case, s/he will conduct an in camera Pitchess hearing.
-An “in camera” hearing is one that is private rather than conducted in open court like a suppression hearing.
+If the judge believes that you have demonstrated good cause as to why the sought information is material to the case, they will conduct an in-camera Pitchess hearing.
+An “in-camera” hearing is one that is private rather than conducted in open court like a suppression hearing.